-14. Specific Hazards.
+13. Specific Hazards

-Schools are not generally considered as dangerous places to work in, but they can still create risk of injury or to health.
-The hazards relevant to this school are detailed below along with the safe procedures put in place to manage the risk.
+Schools are not generally considered dangerous places to work in, but they can still present risks which could lead to injury or ill health.
+The hazards relevant to this school are detailed below along with the safe procedures put in place to manage the associated risks.